cybersi/icp-guides/IC SDK Windows.md

 ### Create New Identity

-Manually create a new identity and use it:
+Create a new identity and select it:

 ```shell
 dfx identity new <name>